mead-ml/mead-baseline/python/tests/README.md

 # Writing tests

+# Dealing with the registry

+Baseline uses a global registry (explained [here](https://github.com/dpressel/baseline/blob/feature/v1/docs/addons.md)) to handle both user defined and included models.
+This causes problems with testing where things try to overwrite each other when the tests are being collected.

+To fix this make sure that **all imports** that will import a registered things (models, vectorizers, embeddings, reporting hooks, readers, trainers, and fit funcs) are done inside of the tests themselves.

+## Running tests

+Run tests with `pytest --forked`.
+This runs tests with each test in its own process.

 ## Versions

 Support python 2 and 3 in your tests.
 This means using the `mock` backport library to import `MagicMock` or `patch` rather than `unittest.mock`